 Many home remedies have little or no reliable scientific evidence to back them up; however, individuals report success using them to remove warts.

 Apple cider vinegar

-Apple cider vinegar is thought to work like salicylic acid.
-Salicylic acid is a common wart treatment that peels away infected skin.
+Apple cider vinegar is an acidic substance made from fermented apple juice.
+It’s thought to work like salicylic acid, a common wart treatment that peels away infected skin, eventually removing the wart.

 Vinegar also has natural antimicrobial properties that may help fight HPV, but more studies are necessary.

 To try it, mix 2-parts apple cider vinegar and 1-part water.
 Soak a cotton ball with this mixture.
 Place it on the wart, and cover it with a bandage.
 Leave it on for three to four hours.